Residence Meal Plan

-Residence Meal PlanMandatory Meal Plan for UBC Vancouver Residents in Totem Park, Place Vanier and Orchard Commons
+The Residence Meal Plan is for UBC Vancouver Residents living in Place Vanier, Orchard Commons and Totem Park.

-Focus on studying, making friends and getting involved in a new community.
+Focus on studying, making friends & getting involved in your new community.

 To make a purchase, swipe your UBCcard at a cash register.
 Every food item has an individual price.
-In the residence dining rooms, your order total and discount will be displayed on a transaction screen at the cash register.
+In the residence dining rooms, your order total and price reduction will be displayed on a transaction screen at the cash register.
 Dining is not “all you care to eat” and there are no pre-set numbers of meals allotted to each student.

 You must have your UBCcard with you when you make food purchases from your meal plan.
 If you don’t have it you will be asked to pay cash, credit or debit and will not receive a discount.
-Meal Plans are non-transferable.
+Meal plans are non-transferable.

 Residence Meal Plans are composed of two types of Dining Dollars: Residence Dollars and Flex Dollars.